 This past summer, I attended a program for high school students that gave me memories and lessons I will never forget.
 I discovered there is so much that can be gained from these programs—with nothing to lose.
 I attended the Hugh O’Brian Youth (HOBY) World Leadership Congress (WLC) in Chicago, Illinois.
 For me, the experience was well worth the cost.
 (But remember, some summer programs are free and many offer scholarships.)
 This weeklong program gave me new insights into myself and the world.
 Summer programs, like the one I attended, introduce you to new friendships, show you what college life is like, and inspire you to apply what you learned back home.
 They help you “know your why” (that was the 2016 WLC theme!).
 Here’s a little bit more about those summer program benefits.

-Lifelong friendships and connections
+1. You'll form lifelong friendships and connections

 Making new friends can be intimidating.
 Summer camps and programs bring you together with other people who share the same passion.
 They may teach you new things about the subject you love, and you might show them how to tackle a challenge from a different angle.
 Even though you start off surrounded by strangers, those several days at summer camp lead to close bonds and lifelong friendships.
 One of my friends from WLC, Kiel Reid, said, “I have never done a summer program before…so this was definitely new for me.
 I do recommend summer programs for anyone and everyone; they get you out making relationships that you will remember for the rest of your life.”
 And you can use your summer program connections all throughout your life.
 Imagine, months or years later, you might see on Instagram that your camp buddy started a club at his school.
 If you are curious about how he did it, you can call him for advice about your new college club or business idea.

-A peek at the college life
+2. You'll get a peek at college life

 Many summer programs for high school students are “pre-college programs” that take place on a college or university campus.
 You might even be able to attend a pre-college program at a college of interest, which would give you a true preview of your potential future—and maybe even college credit.
 But even if your pre-college program isn’t at a school you’re considering going to, it can still give you a glimpse of what life is like after high school.
 WLC took place at Loyola University Chicago.
 I slept in the dorms, ate at the dining hall, and participated in some activities in the classroom and auditorium.
 Many high school sport camps take place at local colleges, as athletes experience the schedule of a collegiate athlete.
 Even outdoor camping programs can introduce you to the college lifestyle, since you’re off on your own, learning to be more independent, and interacting with other students from all over.